yeswanth08/Asli-Engineering/React/Architecture.md

-Since you want a **step-by-step deep dive into React's internal architecture**, let’s break it down systematically.
-Here’s a structured roadmap:

----

 ## **Step 1: Understanding How React Works Internally**
 Before diving into Fiber, let’s understand how React **renders, updates, and reconciles** components.